ServiceNow/BrowserGym/README.md

 cd demo-agent
 conda env create -f environment.yml; conda activate demo-agent
 # or simply use `pip install -r requirements.txt`
-playwright install
+playwright install chromium
 ```

-Optional: Set your `OPENAI_API_KEY` if you want to use a GPT agent.
+Optional: Set your `OPENAI_API_KEY` to use a GPT agent.

 Launch the demo on the open web: